-Visit the Three Gorges Dam, the largest hydroelectric dam in the world.
-Disembark the ship and drive approximately 20 minutes through the surrounding areas (the coach is not permitted to stop for photos) to the viewing area above the ship locks where you can truly appreciate the scale of this hydroelectric project.
-There is a small museum and a lookout point here.
-The sightseeing will involve around 1 hour on foot.
-Later, transfer to Yichang to board a 2 hour flight to cosmopolitan Shanghai.
+Visit the Three Gorges Dam, the world's largest hydroelectric dam, and marvel at this incredible feat of engineering.
+Disembark the ship and take a scenic 45-minute drive (please note that the coach is not permitted to take photo stops) to the viewing area above the ship locks, where you will be able to appreciate the immense scale of this monumental project.
+Explore a small museum and a lookout point for further insight into its construction and impact on the region.
+This excursion includes approximately one hour of walking.